About the Collection

-The John F. Kennedy Library Foundation licenses CBS film footage for commercial and professional use only, including broadcast, multimedia, feature films, government, educational and industrial.
+The John F. Kennedy Library Foundation licenses the CBS film footage donated to the John F. Kennedy Presidential Library for commercial and professional use only, including broadcast, multimedia, feature films, government, educational and industrial.

 The John F. Kennedy Library Foundation does not sell, license or provide footage for personal use.

 An individual and/or corporation seeking to obtain copyright clearance to use film footage in the CBS Collection must first submit a written request for clearance to the John F. Kennedy Library Foundation.

 Once an individual and/or corporation has been granted permission to use the film footage, they will be required to sign a Licensing Agreement and pay a licensing fee to the John F. Kennedy Library Foundation.

 All requests to use the film footage in advertising or product promotion will be denied.

 Film footage requests involving a work of fiction must be accompanied with the manuscript or at least the section of the manuscript where the film footage will appear.
 If the program is a work of fiction, the film footage must remain intact and be shown as is.
 Alterations to the film footage to create an event that is not historically accurate or to make it appear the President is saying something that he did not say, will not be allowed.

 License fees for all educational, government, museum, and CBS affiliate requests may be waived.

 The John F. Kennedy Library Foundation reserves the right to not license any material at its sole discretion.

 A non-negotiable license fee of $1,000 per minute will be assessed for all footage.
 This license is for all media, worldwide, in perpetuity.
 A license fee of $1,000 per minute will be assessed for each additional minute or fraction thereof.